AOSC-Archive/Anthon-Starter/README.md

 ````

 These parameters are for TDM-GCC-64 (including mingw-w64),
-and added x86_32 compiling options to cross-compile 32 bits program.
+and added `-m32` compiling options to generate x86 code.

 Developers
 ----------